wasp-lang/wasp/web/docs/auth/migrate-from-11.md

 psl=}
 ```

+#### Multiple Auth Identities per User

+With our old auth implementation, if you set up Google and email auth methods, your users could sign up with Google and then later on reset their password and log in with their email and password.
+This was the only case when users could have multiple login methods.

+**The new auth system doesn't support this scenario anymore.** We plan on adding support for multiple auth identities per user in the future.
+This will be possible with the introduction of the planned [account merging feature](https://github.com/wasp-lang/wasp/issues/954).

+When you migrate to the new auth system, you'll need to pick one of the auth methods and migrate your users to it.

 You can read more about the new auth system in the [Auth Entities](./entities) section.

 ## How to Migrate?